tipii/42_philosophers/README.md

 ## CODE
 * Each philosopher should be given a number from 1 to ’number_of_philosophers’.
 * Philosopher number 1 is next to philosopher number ’number_of_philosophers’.
 Any other philosopher with number N is seated between philosopher N - 1 and philosopher N + 1
-* Any change of status of a philosopher must be written as follows (with X replaced with the philosopher number and timestamp_in_ms the current timestamp in mil- liseconds)
+* Any change of status of a philosopher must be written as follows (with X replaced with the philosopher number and timestamp_in_ms the current timestamp in milliseconds)
 	* timestamp_in_ms X has taken a fork ◦ timestamp_in_ms X is eating
 	* timestamp_in_ms X is sleeping
 	* timestamp_in_ms X is thinking